sambanova/ai-starter-kit/yoda/README.md

 ## Deploy your models in SambaStudio

-Begin by deploying an powerfull LLM (e.g. Llama 2 70B chat) to an endpoint for inference in SambaStudio either through the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).
+Begin by deploying a powerful LLM (e.g. Llama 2 70B chat) to an endpoint for inference in SambaStudio either through the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).

 Then deploy your baseline model (e.g. Llama 2 7B) to an endpoint for inference in SambaStudio either through the GUI or CLI

 ## Get your SambaStudio API key
 >Optional
-In this Starter kit you can use the Sambanova SDK `SKSDK` to run training inference jobs in SambaStudio, you will only need to set your environment API Authorization Key (The Authorization Key will be used to access to the API Resources on SambaStudio), the steps for getting this key is decribed [here](https://docs.sambanova.ai/sambastudio/latest/cli-setup.html#_acquire_the_api_key)
+In this Starter kit you can use the Sambanova SDK `SKSDK` to run training inference jobs in SambaStudio, you will only need to set your environment API Authorization Key (The Authorization Key will be used to access to the API Resources on SambaStudio), the steps for getting this key is described [here](https://docs.sambanova.ai/sambastudio/latest/cli-setup.html#_acquire_the_api_key)

 ## Set the starter kit environment